This topic describes how to upload a file from memory or a local file. You can also use MD5 validation to ensure data integrity during the upload.

 }];

-// waitUntilFinished blocks execution of the current thread but does not block the task progress.
+// waitUntilFinished blocks the current thread, but does not block the upload process.

 // [putTask waitUntilFinished];

-For example, if you set objectKey to folder/subfolder/file, the "file" object is uploaded to the folder/subfolder/ directory.
+For example, when you upload a file, if you set objectKey to folder/subfolder/file, the file is uploaded to the folder/subfolder/ directory.

-The default path is the root directory, whose name does not start with a forward slash (/).
+The default path is the root directory.
+The path does not need to start with a forward slash (/).

-Configure contentType and enable MD5 verification during an upload
+Set contentType and use MD5 validation during an upload

 OSSPutObjectRequest * put = [OSSPutObjectRequest new];